 The Rheinmetall RSG60 is relatively new and can be used in two modes, like many conventional 60mm mortars

-The usual range of natures are available and it weighs 6.8kg in the ‘commando’ configuration.
+The usual range of natures is available and it weighs 6.8kg in the ‘commando’ configuration.

 The Czech Military Technical Institute VTU designed a 60mm commando mortar system called the LRM Vz99 ANTOS.
 The same design is marketed and sold under a number of different brand names.
 It has a liquid-filled sighting window and weighs just under 5.3kg.
 The maximum range is said to be 1,30om.

-From Poland, the Tarnów LMP-2017 looks superficially similar to the ANTOS although it is heavier at 7.5kg, by using a steel barrel has a claimed longer life.
+From Poland, the Tarnów LMP-2017 looks superficially similar to the ANTOS although it is heavier at 7.5kg, and using a steel barrel has a claimed longer life.

-The device on the right in the image above is a multi-shot launcher that can be manually initiated or in response to external sensor input.
+The device in the image below is a multi-shot launcher that can be manually initiated or in response to external sensor input.
 French forces used them in Afghanistan with a rapidly introduced digital inclinometer to improve firing accuracy.

 1.25 into this video